Best daily deals

 Kaitlyn Cimino / Android Authority

 “Even with a small price hike, the Xiaomi Mi Band 7 continues the brand’s legacy of delivering elite entry-level fitness trackers.
 It packs a bright, colorful display and offers plenty of basic features in spite of how cheap it is.
-It doesn’t try to reinvent the wheel, (or the band, I guess), but it stays steady in the tools it does offer,” she wrote.
+It doesn’t try to reinvent the wheel, (or the band, I guess), but it stays steady in the tools it does offer,” our reviewer wrote.
 “While not a huge generational leap over the Mi Band 6, the Xiaomi Mi Band 7 does the essentials just as well and with some added polish to keep pace with the competition.”

 What other reviewers think